kubos/kubos/docs/services/file-protocol.rst

 messages used in the protocol, and includes diagrams of common use cases.

-Content Addressable Storage
+Content-Addressable Storage
 ---------------------------

 The file protocol uses a content-addressable system to store file data.
-All files are broken up into 4kB chunks prior to sending.
+All files are broken up into 4KB chunks prior to sending.
 This chunking is initiated either by an ``export`` or ``import`` message.
 A local folder called ``storage`` is created by the file service and client for storing the content-addressable information.
 Inside of ``storage``